-How Much Does Birth Control Cost?
+How Much Birth Control Costs Without Insurance

 Without insurance, birth control can cost up to $50 for the pill, $300 for the implant, and up to $1,300 for an IUD.
 See the chart below for more costs for each birth control method.

-*Note: this information does not replace the knowledge of healthcare professionals.
+Note: This information does not replace the knowledge of healthcare professionals.
 It’s best to consider birth control options with your healthcare provider and to consider possible side effects.

 |Birth Control Method||Effectiveness||Cost|